 About entering personal information during registration

-Given this, the human verification bit and recommendations to give your contact information to Proton Mail, all make sense.
+Given this, potential requests for personal information make sense.
 But if you are looking for more privacy or anonymity, Proton Mail may not be the best choice.

 The Proton Mail user interface

 The Proton Mail desktop (web) client looks much like other browser-based clients.
 By default, it starts in a 3 column view like the one you see :